 This part of the Chapter will give you an idea of what types of claims you can make in a habeas petition and how to prove you are entitled to relief.
-It is important to remember that if you are a state prisoner, you must present any claim in your habeas petition to the state court first.
+It is important to remember that if you are incarcerated in state custody, you must present any claim in your habeas petition to the state court first.
 This requirement, called exhaustion, will be discussed in Part D(2) ("Exhaustion of State Remedies and Direct Appeal").

 In arguing for federal habeas relief, you will try to show that you are being held in prison illegally because you have been wrongfully convicted in violation of your rights.
-Because the Constitution is the only federal law that governs state criminal procedures, habeas claims by state prisoners must claim a violation of the Constitution.
-Federal prisoners may claim violations of other federal laws.
+Because the Constitution is the only federal law that governs state criminal procedures, habeas claims by people incarcerated in state custody must claim a violation of the Constitution.
+People incarcerated in federal custody may claim violations of other federal laws.
 The Constitution does not describe in detail what your set of constitutional rights includes.
 The U.S. Supreme Court interprets the Constitution, which means it defines constitutional rights and violations in the cases it decides.